Luther Strange: Selection

 Following the Sessions confirmation on February 8, 2017, Bentley announced Strange's appointment on February 9.
-"Let me tell you why I chose Luther Strange," Bentley said.
-"I truly believe Luther has the qualifications and has the qualities that will serve our people well and serve this state well."
+"Let me tell you why I chose Luther Strange.
+I truly believe Luther has the qualifications and has the qualities that will serve our people well and serve this state well."
 Speaking with his wife Melissa by his side, Strange called the appointment "the honor of my life," while citing his efforts with other Republican attorneys general to stop environmental, educational and labor regulations put forward by former President Barack Obama's administration.
 "Now we have the chance to go on the offense," he said.
 "Jeff Sessions as attorney general is the first step in that process."